Music

 We present to you "Currents: Fresh Music Picks by Mixmag Asia".
 Instead of sending you digging through the site to piece together the latest releases, we’re bringing them into one evolving, easy-to-bookmark feature: a growing compilation of essential new music that deserves your attention.

-Think of it as your go-to roundup for the year ahead; a living list that we’ll keep updating as more standout tracks, EPs and albums hit our inboxes.
+Think of it as your go-to roundup for the year ahead; a living list that we’ll keep updating as more standout tracks, EPs and albums hit our inboxes and get submitted to us.

 Check back often, 'cause there’s a lot of good music on the way.